 User Conduct

 Any material you send or post to our Site shall be considered non-proprietary and non-confidential.
 We do not collect or store any personally identifiable information about you while using our Site but please do not send any such information to us.
-Because our Site does permit the submission of electronic mail and subscription requests for our blog, we have developed a to inform Site users of our policies and practices regarding such information.
+Because our Site does permit the submission of electronic mail and subscription requests for our blog, we have developed a Privacy Policy to inform Site users of our policies and practices regarding such information.

 When using our Site, you shall not post or send to or from the Site: